 Qualcomm and Samsung have focused their 5G efforts on hardware, with Qualcomm creating a 5G modem and Samsung producing a 5G enabled home router.

 Both Nokia and Ericcson have created 5G platforms aimed at mobile carriers rather than consumers.
 Ericsson created the first 5G platform earlier this year that claims to provide the first 5G radio system.
 Ericsson began 5G testing in 2015.

-Similarly, earlier this year Nokia launched "5G First", a platform aiming to provide end-to-end 5G support for mobile carriers.
+In early 2017, Nokia launched "5G First", a platform aiming to provide end-to-end 5G support for mobile carriers.

 Looking closer to home, the City of London turned on its district-wide public Wi-Fi network in October 2017, consisting of 400 small cell transmitters.
 The City plans to run 5G trials on it.

 Chancellor Philip Hammond revealed in the Budget 2017 that the government will pledge £16 million to create a 5G hub.
 However, given the rollout of 4G, it's unknown what rate 5G will advance at.

 Likewise, Newport in Wales is set to house a technology hub to support robotics, 5G and driverless cars.
 The hub was granted £38 million to make compound semiconductors which underpin this technology.